-Alpha Puppy vs. Fleet S1 boats excepting Deception, and Jeannette vs. Fleet S2 boats excepting Jarlen

-Rule 28.2, Sailing the Course Rule J2.1(5), Sailing Instruction Contents

-When the sailing instructions do not identify which marks are rounding marks as required by the rules, boats are not required to treat any marks as rounding marks.
+January 2009 APPEAL 103 Alpha Puppy vs. Fleet S1 boats excepting Deception, and Jeannette vs. Fleet S2 boats excepting Jarlen Definitions, Sail the Course Rule 28.1, Sailing the Race When the sailing instructions do not identify which marks are rounding marks, boats are not required to treat any marks as rounding marks.